Autism, anxiety and the impact upon parents

 It is important to note that these are not isolated incidents or confined to one particular group of parents.
 We have seen parents from as far afield as the Middle East, all parts of Europe and the United States of America and what is so compelling is that their stories are unbelievably similar.
 These are not parents who have read something on the internet, or seen a programme on the television.
 They are reporting EXACTLY the same behaviour and reactions in their children.

 To some extent, everyone, including the professionals, is working in the dark.
 In years gone by, although there were undoubtedly people who would have been diagnosed with both Autism and PDA, there were no x-boxes or smartphones; children were not placed in a competitive, results-driven school environment and there was no TV or social media.
-There is also little research about what happens to adults on the spectrum, particularly those with PDA.
+There is also little research about what happens to autistic adults, particularly those with PDA.

 Many of the parents of children we see at our clinic often say they recognise features observed in their children in themselves.
 Some report that life got easier once they were in charge of their own destiny and not subject to endless demands from others.
 Others simply said that they grew out of the extreme behaviour and found ways to manage their anxiety.
 Others have not been so lucky and may be the absent parents, and those who have experienced some form of breakdown.
 What is very clear is that teachers, mental health professionals and those involved in policy making, cannot simply continue to ignore this problem.
 Parents cannot just be left with no support for themselves or their children.
 Without appropriate diagnosis and intervention strategies, the problems experienced by these families can only get worse.
 There is no point in trying to sweep this problem under the carpet, continue to blame parents or question their stories when they do seek help.
 There are some children who simply cannot respond to a ‘Supernanny’ approach to discipline and child-rearing, and they, and their parents, need support and understanding now.